annatech/learn.getcapi.org/pages/01.basics/04.updates/docs.md

 3. Next, click on the "Download ID" tab where you can paste your ID.

 ![](capi-configure-updates.jpg)
+_Above image may not accurately reflect current version._

 With an active subscription this will allow you to download and install future updates directly from your website!